bernardo-heberle/DCNL_NANOPORE_PIPELINE/README.md

 - ".fast5" or ".pod5" files.

-- refecence/assembly ".fa" file specific to your model organism.
+- refecence/assembly ".fa" file specific to your organism of interest.
--

 ### 5) Set SINGULARITY_CACHEDIR environmental variable to your desired directory:

           echo "SINGULARITY_CACHEDIR=/<your>/<desired>/<path>/" >> ~/.bash_profile && . ~/.bash_profile

-##
-## For documentation of pipeline output click on the `OUTPUT_DESCRIPTION.md` file in this repository.
-##

-## Pipeline parameters
+## Pipeline parameters:

 Many of the parameters for this step are based on dorado basecaller, see their [documentation](https://github.com/nanoporetech/dorado) to understand it better.